PAC-Bayesian High Dimensional Bipartite Ranking: Oracle inequalities

-where $\psi$ may depend on $n$ and $\delta$. \end{cond} Note that this concentration condition is classical in the PAC-Bayesian literature, and allows for our first result.
-We let $\KL(\mu,\nu)$ denote the Kullback-Leibler divergence between two measures $\mu$ and $\nu$, and we let $\mp$ stand for the space of probability measures which are absolutely continuous with respect to $\pi$. \begin{theorem} Assume that \autoref{COND} holds.
-Then, for any $\e\in(0,1)$,
+Note that this concentration condition is classical in the PAC-Bayesian literature, and allows for our first result.
+We let $\KL(\mu,\nu)$ denote the Kullback-Leibler divergence between two measures $\mu$ and $\nu$, and we let $\mp$ stand for the space of probability measures which are absolutely continuous with respect to $\pi$. \begin{theo} For any $\e\in(0,1)$,

-\end{theorem} This result is in the spirit of classical PAC-Bayesian bounds such as in \citet{Cat2004}.
+\end{theo} This result is in the spirit of classical PAC-Bayesian bounds such as in \cite{Cat2004}.
 It ensures that the excess risk of our procedure $\hat{s}$ is bounded with high probability by the mean excess risk of any realization of some posterior distribution $\rho$ absolutely continuous with respect to some prior $\pi$, up to remaining terms involving the Kullback-Leibler divergence between $\rho$ and $\pi$ and the right-hand side term from the exponential inequality \eqref{eq:condition}.
 Note that if the right-hand term of \eqref{eq:condition} does not depend on the scoring function, \ie, $\psi(s)=\psi$ for any $s$, \autoref{T1} amounts to the inequality

-Next, without any further assumption on the distribution $\PP$ of $(\bX,Y)$, we are able to precise the right-hand side term in \eqref{eq:condition}. \begin{coro} For any distribution of the random variables $(\bX,Y)$, \autoref{COND} holds with $\psi(s)=\delta^2/4n$.